ChameleonCloud/keystone/doc/source/admin/federation/mapping_combinations.rst

 -----------------

-The mapping engine has the ability to aid in the auto-provisioning of resources when a federated user authenticates for the first time.
+The mapping engine has the ability to aid in the auto-provisioning of resources whenever a federated user authenticates.
 This can be achieved using a specific mapping syntax that the mapping engine can parse and ultimately make decisions on.

 For example, consider the following mapping: